multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-actions-user-options-copy.md

     />
 </div>

-The "copy widget's html" button is a quite useful button you will find on any Gitribute widget : it allows you to copy-paste the widget as a whole, so you could reuse it where you want.
+The <span class="icon"><i class="mdi mdi-code-tags"></i></span> "copy widget's html" button is a quite useful button you will find on any Gitribute widget : it allows you to copy-paste the widget as a whole, so you could reuse it where you want.

 Once you've clicked this button a dialog appears :